Nimzonimzo/High_Level_Athlete_Analysis/README.md

 # High-Level Athletes Analysis in France

-This personal project aims to analyze data on athletes registered on the High-Level Athletes (SHN) list in 2016, provided by the Ministry of Sports.
-The goal is to understand the composition of this list, the characteristics of the athletes it comprises, and their distribution by sports discipline, region, etc.
+This personal project aims to analyze data on athletes registered on the High-Level Athletes (SHN) list in 2016 (data available on the French Gouvernment website), provided by the Ministry of Sports.
+The goal is to understand the composition of this list, the characteristics of the athletes it comprises, and their distribution by sports discipline, region, etc...

 ## Overview
 Analyzing high-level athletes in France involves data exploration, visualization of distributions and relationships between variables, and identifying demographic and sports trends within the SHN list.